 Blue Lagoon is another recent Reiner Knizia release, this time by Blue Orange Games.
 However, I think it has been rather overlooked, unlike the flashy rereleases by Z Man or the rather excellent Quest for El Dorado by Ravensburger.
-I am a big Knizia fan; while I don’t have his full canon I think Tigris and Euphrates, Battle Lines and Ques for El Dorado are some of the best tight, tactical competitive games I have enjoyed playing.
+I am a big Knizia fan; while I don't have his full canon I think Tigris and Euphrates, Battle Lines and Quest for El Dorado are some of the best tight, tactical competitive games I have enjoyed playing.
 Will Blue Lagoon live up to this high benchmark?

 How to play

 The rules are devilishly simple.
 On your turn, you place one of your double-sided tokens (or a wooden hut) onto a hex on the board.
 This depicts a Polynesian archipelago of eight islands.
 Take it in turns to repeat until you have no tokens left - then score up.

 Sound fun yet?
 No?
 Well, of course, the play is in where you place them.
 How that contributes to scoring goals and how it messes up your opponent.